aws-samples/ecs-deep-learning-workshop/README.md

 4\.
 Build the Docker image using the provided Dockerfile. <b>Note the trailing period!!</b>

 <pre>
-$ docker build -t mxnet .
+$ docker build --build-arg PASSWORD=<insert_your_password> -t mxnet .
 </pre>

+<b>IMPORTANT</b>
+It is not recommended to use build-time variables for passing secrets like github keys, user credentials etc. Build-time variable values are visible to any user of the image with the docker history command.
+We have chosen to do it for this lab for simplicity's sake.
+There are various other methods for secrets management like using [DynamoDB with encryption](https://aws.amazon.com/blogs/developer/client-side-encryption-for-amazon-dynamodb/) and [IAM Roles](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) or [Hashicorp Vault](https://www.vaultproject.io/).

 This process will take about 10-15 minutes because MXNet is being compiled during the build process.
 If you're new to Docker, you can take this opportunity to review the Dockerfile to understand what's going on or take a quick break to grab some coffee/tea.